![]() |

 the rise of iron and textile industries, new financial institutions appeared to

 support the growth.
-In 1822, the Societe General de Pays-Bas por favoriser l’industries
+In 1822, the Societe General de Pays-Bas por Favoriser l’industries

-national provided loans and capital for those who wanted to establish their own
+National provided loans and capital for those who wanted to establish their own

 business.
 The Nederlandsche Handel-Maatschappij provided the financial support

-for exported.
+for exports.

 In